 Supervisor, theoretical curriculum and study plan

-The master's program consists of a master's thesis and a theoretical curriculum.
+The master's programme consists of a master's thesis and a theoretical curriculum.
 The thesis will often be written as part of a research project, and will be supervised by academic staff.

 All master's students must submit a personal study plan agreement within December 1st, to be approved by the Program Board.